-That same day, another issue arose: people on foot were clamoring for masks, creating gatherings of over 10 people, forbidden under Governor Newsom’s shelter in place order.
+That same day, another issue arose: people were clamoring for masks on foot, creating gatherings of over 10 people—which was forbidden under Governor Newsom’s shelter in place order.
 Residents, including pregnant women and people with the elderly at home, were so desperate, Bauer says, that she had to ask the police to help keep them from coming within six feet of her.

-All in all, the group has given out nearly 100,000 masks, including to Monterey school districts’ free lunch program and to the county’s seniors.
+All in all, the group has given out nearly 100,000 masks to date, including to Monterey School Districts’ free lunch program and to the county’s seniors.